 IN THIS SECTION

-In order to apply for our PGCE teacher training programme, you must have passed English, Maths and Science GCSEs/O levels grade 4 (previously grade C) or above.
+In order to apply for our primary teacher training programmes, you must have passed English, Maths and Science GCSEs/O levels, grade 4 (previously grade C) or above.

-If you have not got these qualifications, there are two options:
+If you have not got these qualifications, there are options for you:

-- If you are not confident with your abilities in the subject, you can take classes, at a local AEI (Adult Education Institute) over the course of a year, and then sit a GCSE examination at the end of it.
-Please bear in mind that, as GCSE results are not announced until the end of August each year, this will preclude you from making an application to us until the following academic year.
-The UCAS system will not let you make an application to us until you have all your qualifications in place.
+1) If you are not at all confident with your abilities in the subject, you can take classes, at a local AEI (Adult Education Institute) over the course of a whole year, and then sit a GCSE examination at the end of it.
+Please bear in mind that, as GCSE results are not announced until the end of August each year, this will often preclude you from making an application to us until the following academic year.

-Equivalency Testing Agency Qualifications are not acceptable for the apprenticeship route.
-However, there are other qualifications that the ESFA do deem suitable.
-If you do not have a UK GCSE in English or Maths, please contact us first to discuss what is acceptable.
+Any equivalency testing agency qualifications, however, are NOT acceptable for the Postgraduate Teaching Apprenticeship route, which is funded by the ESFA.
+There are other qualifications that the ESFA do deem suitable.
+If you do not have a standard UK GCSE in English or Maths, please contact us first to discuss what is acceptable.